Living Learning Communities (LLCs)

 - Network with University faculty and student leaders through on- and off-campus community engagement activities

 The Women in Science and Engineering (WiSE) Living Learning Community (LLC) is focused on building community among students who are pursuing degrees in science, math and engineering programs.
-As incoming freshmen, all members of the WiSE LLC cohort will live together on the same floor of Great Basin Hall.
-For more information and a complete list of eligible majors and eligibility requirements, please see the WiSE LLC webpage.
+As incoming first-year student, all members of the WiSE LLC cohort will live together on the same floor.
+For more information and a complete list of eligible majors, please see the WiSE LLC webpage.

 Goals